-Two methods of natural family planning are currently taught.
+Three methods of natural family planning currently are practiced.
 The first is the mucus or ovulation method.
-In this method, the days just before and just after ovulation are determined by checking the woman’s cervical mucus.
-When a woman is most likely to become pregnant, the cervical mucus is stretchy, clear and slick.
-The mucus during this time looks and feels much like an uncooked egg white.
+A woman checks and tracks her cervical mucus.
+During ovulation, your cervical mucus is stretchy, clear, and slick.
+It looks and feels like an uncooked egg white.
 You will write down your mucus' consistency each day.

 Copyright © American Academy of Family Physicians